 MIFIDPRU 8 Disclosure

-This statement outlines the public disclosures for InvestEngine (UK) Limited ("the Firm" or "IEUK") under the Governance Arrangements, Own Funds, and Own Funds Requirements as required by MIFIDPRU, as of 31st March 2023.
+This statement outlines the public disclosures for InvestEngine (UK) Limited ("the Firm" or "IEUK") under the Governance Arrangements, Own Funds, and Own Funds Requirements as required by MIFIDPRU.
 IEUK is authorised and regulated by the Financial Conduct Authority (FCA) under FRN 801128 and operates as an Investment Manager, offering clients ETF-based investment solutions through a platform-based service.

 IEUK launched in January 2019, providing discretionary portfolio management services to retail clients.
 Initially, it offered a Growth portfolio, available through a General Investment Account (GIA) or an Individual Savings Account (ISA).
 These managed Growth Portfolios invest in low-cost ETFs that track the performance of global stock markets, bonds, and other assets.
 By diversifying investments widely, the Firm enhances growth opportunities while reducing risks for its clients.

-IEUK also offers a DIY portfolio option, free of charge for ISA, GIA, and Business accounts.
-For SIPP accounts - whether managed or DIY - clients pay a nominal fee of 0.15%, capped at £200 per annum.
+IEUK also offers a DIY portfolio option, free of charge for ISA, GIA, SIPP, and Business accounts.
 Managed portfolios are charged at a low-cost rate of 0.25% per annum (inclusive of VAT).

 As a non-SNI MIFIDPRU Investment Firm, this disclosure is prepared on an individual basis and reflects the size, nature, scope, and complexity of IEUK’s activities.
 Additional details can be found in the Firm’s annual audited accounts, which are publicly available from Companies House.